Homes Tasmania is building more social and affordable housing opportunities and releasing land for residential development.

 Planned Housing Land Supply Orders

 The former Penguin Recreation Ground at 1 Ironcliffe Road, Penguin, was transferred to Homes Tasmania’s ownership in July 2024.
-Homes Tasmania intends to make a submission for a HLSO to rezone the land from Recreational to General Residential so we can deliver a mixed-tenure residential development on the site.
+On 3 November 2025, Homes Tasmania lodged a submission with the State Planning Office (SPO) for the rezoning of the land from Recreational to General Residential so we can deliver a mixed-tenure residential development on the land.
+The SPO will review the submission and begin its consultation process under the Housing Land Supply Act 2018.

 Read more about the proposal for 1 Ironcliffe Road, Penguin.